 In our Jr. High band program, students can do either wind or percussion instruments.
 During these earlier years, it’s important for students to have exposure to both types as they build their musical foundation.

 Band 1: Students will learn to become comfortable holding their chosen instruments and learn how to play music.
 No auditions required.

-Wind: Flute, clarinet, alto saxophone and tenor saxophone, bass clarinet, trombone, euphonium, tuba, and horn in F.
+Wind: Flute, clarinet, alto saxophone and tenor saxophone, bass clarinet, trumpet, trombone, euphonium, tuba, and horn in F.